 8. Heinz Field

 Watching the Pittsburgh Steelers play at Heinz Field is a one-of-a-kind experience.
-There are the terrible towels that take over the entire stadium; there is the view of the Allegheny River and downtown Pittsburgh; there is the team’s Hall of Fame; there are the diehard Steelers fans; and then of course there are the giant Heinz ketchup bottles that sit atop the stadium’s scoreboard.
-We highly recommend attending a game at Heinz Field, but we would suggest doing so early in the season to avoid bitter cold temperatures.
+Terrible towels take over the entire stadium; fans can view the Allegheny River and downtown Pittsburgh.
+You can go to the team’s Hall of Fame; cheer with diehard Steelers fans; and, of course, check out the giant Heinz ketchup bottles that sit atop the stadium’s scoreboard.
+We highly recommend attending a game at Heinz Field.
+However, we suggest doing so early in the season to avoid bitter cold temperatures.

 9. CenturyLink Field